 We’re recommending the latter.

-If you would like to dip a toe in, here’s some tips to help make establishing your social media presence more comfortable.
+If you would like to try expanding your social media presence alongside Noelle, here’s some tips to help make the process more comfortable.

 Be Clear About Your WHY